Last updated:

 ASPS is classified as a soft tissue sarcoma.
 Sarcomas are malignant tumors that arise from the connective tissue, which connects, supports and surrounds various structures and organs in the body.
 Soft tissue includes fat, muscle, nerves, tendons and blood and lymph vessels.

-The typical clinical findings are a painless thigh or buttock mass, although ASPS can occur in the trunk, arm or elsewhere.
+The typical clinical finding is a painless mass in the thigh or in the buttock, although ASPS can occur in the trunk, arm or elsewhere.
 Sometimes these masses cause pain by stretching of the surrounding tissues and cause limping or other difficulty with movement.
 These masses are usually soft and slow growing.
 In children, these masses most often occur in the head and neck, most commonly the tongue and the eye socket (orbit).
-In adults, the thighs and buttocks are most often affected.

-ASPS is caused by two chromosomes that break and rejoin is a certain way (unbalanced translocation) and bring together two genes, normally separated on chromosome X (the sex chromosome) and chromosome 17.
+ASPS is caused by a genetic change involving two chromosomes that break and rejoin in a certain way (unbalanced translocation) and bring together two genes, normally separated on chromosome X and chromosome 17.

 There is no exposure or infection that is known to predispose someone to develop ASPS.